bronlabs/bron-crypto/pkg/signatures/bls/README.md

 ## Differences with Spec

 - Our verifier is different from the spec in that it is optimized by using a trick explained [here](https://hackmd.io/@benjaminion/bls12-381#Final-exponentiation).

+## Test Vectors

+The draft standard does not specify test vectors.
+We have generated test vectors from [bls12-381-tests](https://github.com/ethereum/bls12-381-tests) by the ethereum foundation and are verifying against them.
+Note that:
+- these tests are hardcoded for the short public key variants.
+- We deviate from one test vector: We do not allow aggregation of identity signatures, but the test vector does.
+- We won't verify against fast_aggregate_verify because our implementation forces the POPs to be there whereas that's not the case for ethereum.